• Home

 • Future of Hiplife in Question

-Speaking on Point of View with Bernard Avle on Channel One TV, the award-winning musician stated that the survival of Hiplife now largely depends on whether the new generation is willing to adopt and promote the genre.
+Speaking on Point of View with Bernard Avle on Channel One TV, the award-winning musician noted that the survival of Hiplife now depends heavily on whether the new generation of artistes chooses to adopt and promote it.

 Future of Hiplife in Question

-According to Okyeame Kwame, many young Ghanaian artistes are increasingly branding their music under genres such as Afrobeats, hip-hop, and Afro-pop instead of Hiplife.
+According to Okyeame Kwame, many young Ghanaian artistes are increasingly branding their music under global genres such as Afrobeats, hip-hop, and Afro-pop, rather than Hiplife.

-He mentioned popular acts including Sarkodie, Amerado, Lasmid, and Olivetheboy as part of the new wave, noting that it is unlikely they will formally embrace the Hiplife label.
+He mentioned artistes including Sarkodie, Amerado, Lasmid, and Olivetheboy as part of the new wave, noting that it is unlikely they will formally identify with the Hiplife label.

 “As a music genre, it is only going to stay if younger people decide to call their music Hiplife,” he explained.